MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 ## Do Not Forward option for emails

-Exchange clients and services (for example, the Outlook client, the Outlook Web Access app, and Exchange transport rules) have one additional information rights protection option for emails: **Do Not Forward**.
+Exchange clients and services (for example, the Outlook client, the Outlook Web Access app, and Exchange transport rules) have an additional information rights protection option for emails: **Do Not Forward**.

 Although this option appears to users (and Exchange administrators) as if it's a default Rights Management template that they can select, **Do Not Forward** is not a template.
 That explains why you cannot see it in the Azure portal when you view and manage templates for Azure Rights Management.
 Instead, the **Do Not Forward** options is a set of rights that is dynamically applied by users to their email recipients.

-When the **Do Not Forward** option is applied to an email, the recipients cannot forward it, or print it, copy from it, or save attachments or save as a different name.
+When the **Do Not Forward** option is applied to an email, the email is encrypted and recipients must be authenticated.
+Then, the recipients cannot forward it, or print it, copy from it, or save attachments or save as a different name.
 For example, in the Outlook client, the Forward button is not available, the **Save As**, **Save Attachment**, and **Print** menu options are not available, and you cannot add or change recipients in the **To**, **Ccc**, or **Bcc** boxes.

 There's an important distinction between applying the **Do Not Forward** option and applying a template that doesn't grant the Forward right to an email: The **Do Not Forward** option uses a dynamic list of authorized users that is based on the user's chosen recipients of the original email; whereas the rights in the template have a static list of authorized users that the administrator has previously specified.
 What's the difference?
 Let's take an example: